One of the best ways to create a good bass sound is to mix the DI bass guitar track. It gives you more flexibility and control over the bass sound.

 Now it’s time to merge them and create our main bass guitar track.

 To create the main bass track, you need a bus track.
 Some digital audio workstations may use AUX tracks for that.
 The goal is to connect three bass tracks to the same audio track.

 In every DAW, you can send one audio track signal to another.
 Create a separate, empty audio track, give it a name like “Bass Bus”, and send all three bass track signals to that track.

-Now, it’s your main bass track.
-It consists of three different signals.
-But acts like one track.
-You can change volume, add plugins, etc.
+This bus track becomes your main bass track.
+It consists of three different signals but acts like one track.

 8. Apply EQ To Bass Bus

 The last two steps are for real mixing.
-The first step is to mix the DI bass guitar with EQ.
-And you apply EQ to the bass bus track, not individual tracks.
-Treat this track as a real bass track.
+The first step is to mix the DI bass guitar with EQ and you apply EQ to the bass bus track, not individual tracks.

 Of course, EQ settings will be different for every bass guitar.
 Just listen to it and EQ your bass tone as needed.

 First, apply HPF and LPF to remove unnecessary frequencies.
 Then, find the best sounding frequencies in low and mid sections and boost them.
 Here are my final EQ settings.

 Your settings will be different.
 But as a general guide, the best tone for bass guitar is between 70Hz and 100Hz.
 You can cut everything below.
 It will free up space for a kick drum.